RadarCOVID/radar-covid-backend-configuration-server/README.md

 - `configuration-server-parent`.
 Parent Maven project to define dependencies and plugins.
 - `configuration-server-api`.
 [DTOs](https://en.wikipedia.org/wiki/Data_transfer_object) exposed.
 - `configuration-server-boot`.
 Main application, global configurations and properties.
-This module also has integration tests and Java architecture tests with ArchUnit:
+This module also has integration tests and Java architecture tests with ArchUnit.
 - `configuration-server-service`.
 Business and data layers.

 ## Support and Feedback